ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 title:  Diving deeper into Morocco
 date:   2018-01-21
 header-img: assets/images/IMG_1133.jpg
-comments: false
+comments: true
 ---

 I started my first workweek in Morocco on a [campsite](https://www.google.com/maps/place/Laguna+Park/) in [Oualidia](https://www.google.com/maps/place/Oualidia,+Morocco/).
 The new SIM-card from [Maroc Telecom](https://www.iam.ma) worked like a charm.
 The connection was fast and reliable all day.
 Perfect!
-Knowing that my mobile office was fully operational in Morocco, too, I felt more relaxed and could fully enjoy the sunset after my first workday in Africa.
+Knowing that my mobile office was fully operational in Morocco, too, I felt more relaxed and could enjoy the sunset after my first unsuccessful workday in Africa.

 ![Sunset in Oualidia](/assets/images/IMG_1071.jpg)

 ## Heading further down south

-Looking for warmer temperatures, I followed the coastal road headed south.
+I followed the coastal road headed towards the warmer south.
 I found a quiet spot to work on a side road near [Plage Lalla Fatna](https://www.google.com/maps/place/Plage+Lalla+Fatna/).

 ![Van parked on a side road near Plage Lalla Fatna](/assets/images/IMG_1082.jpg)

-I had a fantastic view out of my mobile office.
+My mobile office offered a fantastic view over the beach.

 ![View to Plage Lalla Fatna](/assets/images/IMG_1084.jpg)

-Even in this remote area, I could enjoy a perfect connection.
+Even the internet connection in this remote area was perfect.

 ![Speedtest in Morocco](/assets/images/Speedtest_by_Ookla_-_The_Global_Broadband_Speed_Test.jpg)

 David and Maria joined me in the evening.
+I met them the day before in Oualidia.
 They are also from Berlin and travel for one year in their yellow Mercedes-Benz 100D van.
 We drove down to the beach where we parked our vans next to each other.

 ![Our vans parked in front of the beach](/assets/images/IMG_1085.jpg)